 Extended chords

-An octave, if unaware simply means the interval between two notes of the same pitch, with one being half or double the frequency of the other.
-For instance, your open E string is technically the same pitch as the 12th fret of your E string but twice the frequency.
-You can read more here about why we hear notes an octave apart and recognize them as being musically equivalent here.
+An octave, is an interval that represents the distance between two notes of the same pitch, with one being half or double the frequency of the other.
+For instance, your open E string is technically the same note as the 12th fret of your E string but twice the frequency.

 What about two-note chords?